England with kids,

 England with little kids works best when you slow down.
 Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

-- A red double-decker + the Thames — top deck front seats beat any paid tour.
+- A red double-decker along the Thames — front seats up top beat any paid bus tour

 What landed — and what we’d skip